philvasseur/Pong-Pal/README.md

 # Pong Pal

-Pong Pal is a Slack App written in Python to keep improve all of Lucid Software's ping pong needs.
+Pong Pal is a Slack App written in Python which fufills all of Lucid Software's ping pong needs.

 ## Features